-where $K_p$ , $K_i$ , and $K_d$ are the proportional, integral, and derivative gains.
+where K_p , K_i , and K_d are the proportional, integral, and derivative gains.
 These gains can be adjusted using the CVI program used in this lab.
-The controller signal, v, is fed into the bench power amplifier, $G_a(s)$ , whose low frequency gain is approximately 4.
+The controller signal, v, is fed into the bench power amplifier, $G_a(s)$, which has a low frequency gain of approximately four.
 We assume that the power amplifier is a zero-order system because its time constant is so fast, but it is really a first order system whose dynamics are dominated by the rest of the system.
-The power amplifier sends the control signal u, to the plant, $G_p(s)$ , which causes the motor to turn and alter C(s).
+The power amplifier sends the control signal u, to the plant, $G_p(s)$, which causes the motor to turn and alter C(s).
 This process is repeated until a steady-state value for C(s) is reached.